-This article advances the narrative by adding security controls that support moving protected data to the cloud.
+This article advances the governance strategy narrative by adding security controls that support moving protected data to the cloud.

 Advancing the narrative

-IT and business leadership have been happy with results from early stage experimentation by the IT, App Development, and BI teams.
+IT and business leadership are happy with results from early experimentation by the IT, application development, and BI teams.
 To realize tangible business values from these experiments, those teams must be allowed to integrate protected data into solutions.
-This triggers changes to corporate policy, but also requires incremental improvement of the cloud governance implementations before protected data can land in the cloud.
+This integration triggers changes to corporate policy.
+It also requires incremental improvement of the cloud governance implementations before protected data can land in the cloud.

 Changes to the cloud governance team

 Given the effect of the changing narrative and support provided so far, the cloud governance team is now viewed differently.
 The two system administrators who started the team are now viewed as experienced cloud architects.
-As this narrative develops, the perception of them will shift from being Cloud Custodians to more of a Cloud Guardian role.
+As this narrative develops, the perception of them will shift from that of cloud custodians to more of a cloud guardian role.

-While the difference is subtle, it's an important distinction when building a governance- focused IT culture.
-A Cloud Custodian cleans up the messes made by innovative cloud architects.
-The two roles have natural friction and opposing objectives.
-On the other hand, a Cloud Guardian helps keep the cloud safe, so other cloud architects can move more quickly, with less messes.
-Additionally, a Cloud Guardian is involved in creating templates that accelerate deployment and adoption, making them an innovation accelerator as well as a defender of the Five Disciplines of Cloud Governance.
+The difference is subtle, but it's an important distinction when you're creating a governance-focused IT culture.
+A cloud custodian cleans up the messes made by innovative cloud architects.
+The two roles have natural friction and opposing goals.
+On the other hand, a cloud guardian helps keep the cloud safe so other cloud architects can move more quickly, with fewer messes.
+And a cloud guardian is involved in creating templates that accelerate deployment and adoption.
+So they're innovation accelerators in addition to being defenders of the Five Disciplines of Cloud Governance.

 Changes in the current state

 At the start of this narrative, the application development teams were still working in a dev/test capacity, and the BI team was still in the experimental phase.
-IT operated two hosted infrastructure environments, named Prod and DR.
+IT operated two hosted infrastructure environments, referred to as

 Since then, some things have changed that will affect governance:

 - The application development team has implemented a CI/CD pipeline to deploy a cloud-native application with an improved user experience.
-That app doesn't yet interact with protected data, so it isn't production ready.
+That application doesn't yet interact with protected data, so it isn't production ready.

-- The Business Intelligence team within IT actively curates data in the cloud from logistics, inventory, and third-party sources.
-This data is being used to drive new predictions, which could shape business processes.
-However, those predictions and insights are not actionable until customer and financial data can be integrated into the data platform.
+- The business intelligence team within IT actively curates data in the cloud from logistics, inventory, and third-party sources.
+This data is used to drive new predictions, which could shape business processes.
+Those predictions and insights aren't actionable until customer and financial data can be integrated into the data platform.

-- The IT team is progressing on the CIO and CFO's plans to retire the DR datacenter.
+- The IT team is progressing on the CIO and CFO plans to retire the DR datacenter.
 More than 1,000 of the 2,000 assets in the DR datacenter have been retired or migrated.

-- The loosely defined policies regarding personal data and financial data have been modernized.
-However, the new corporate policies are contingent on the implementation of related security and governance policies.
+- The loosely defined policies for personal data and financial data have been modernized.
+The new corporate policies are contingent on the implementation of related security and governance policies.
 Teams are still stalled.

 Incrementally improve the future state

-Early experiments by the App Dev and BI teams show potential improvements in customer experiences and data-driven decisions.
+Early experiments by the application development and BI teams show potential improvements in customer experiences and data-driven decisions.
 Both teams want to expand adoption of the cloud over the next 18 months by deploying those solutions to production.